overblog/GraphQLBundle/docs/helpers/relay-paginator.md

 See: `Overblog\GraphQLBundle\Relay\Connection\Paginator`

-The purpose if this helper is to provide an easy way to paginate in a data set provided by a backend.
+The purpose of this helper is to provide an easy way to paginate in a data set provided by a backend.

 When constructing the paginator, you need to pass a callable which will be responsible for providing the sliced data set.